General J. H. Binford Peay III '62 Leader-in-Residence

 He attended the University of St Andrews in Scotland, the University of North Carolina at Chapel Hill, and the Washington and Lee University School of Law.
 In 2012/13 he served as a Loeb Fellow at Harvard and as the Gleitsman Visiting Practitioner at Harvard’s Center for Public Leadership.
 In 2013/14 he will serve as a Senior Fellow at the Center and as an Adjunct Professor at Washington & Lee’s School of Law.

-Mr. Gergen is CEO of Forward Impact, which holds as its mission to unleash the impact potential of next generation entrepreneurial leaders.
+Mr. Gergen is CEO of Forward Impact Solutions, which holds as its mission to unleash the impact potential of next-generation entrepreneurial leaders.
 Forward Impact also helps schools, universities, and communities develop transformational entrepreneurial leadership experiences with partners such as the Center for Creative Leadership, where Gergen is Innovator in Residence.

 Capt.
 Van Hooser began his military career as a graduate of Virginia Military Institute (1971), having served as the Regimental Commander of the Corps of Cadets.
 His initial commission was in the U.S. Marine Corps, where he served as an infantry officer up to the company level, and as the Officer in Charge of the 3rd Division’s Amphibious Raid and Counter-Guerilla Warfare School.